AnasSiddiqui45/AnasSiddiqui45/README.md

 - 👋 Hi, I’m @AnasSiddiqui45
-- 👀 I’m interested in Front-end Devloping
+- 👀 I’m interested in Data science and freelancing in Full stack development
-- 🌱 I’m currently learning Bachelor of Computer Science
+- 🌱 Graduated in Bachelor of Science in Computer Science
 - 📫 How to reach me shaikhalam9938@gmail.com

 <!---